Toyota Camry (XV40): Powertrain

 Powertrain options for the Camry XV40 comprised both four- and six-cylinder engines with manual and automatic transmissions.
 The entry-level engine was a 2.4-liter 2AZ-FE four-cylinder in front-wheel drive configuration available with manual and automatic transmissions, both five-speed units.
 For the Japanese market only, an all-wheel drive variant of the 2.4-liter engine was available, although a four-speed automatic was the sole transmission fitted.
-All other XV40 series Camrys utilize front-wheel drive.
+All other XV40 series Camrys use front-wheel drive.
 XV40s produced in the United States from January 2009 saw the 2.4-liter 2AZ-FE powerplant replaced by the 2.5-liter 2AR-FE engine and with it bringing new six-speed manual and automatic transmissions.
 In some markets, the top-level powertrain combination was a 3.5-liter 2GR-FE V6 engine paired exclusively to a six-speed automatic.

 Toyota also offered a hybrid electric version of the 2.4-liter engine, designated 2AZ-FXE that employs the Atkinson cycle to maximize fuel economy.
-The hybrid utilizes Toyota's Hybrid Synergy Drive (HSD) system and makes use of Toyota's electronic continuously variable transmission (e-CVT)—a mechanism similar in function to a regular CVT.
+The hybrid uses Toyota's Hybrid Synergy Drive (HSD) system and makes use of Toyota's electronic continuously variable transmission (e-CVT)—a mechanism similar in function to a regular CVT.
 The gasoline engine produces 110 kW and 187 Nm of torque, with the 650-volt electric motor providing 105 kW and 270 Nm.
 Working in conjunction, both powerplants produce a total combined output of 140 kW, however, due to the intricacy of quantifying a combined torque figure, Toyota has not provided one.
-The battery pack utilized by the hybrid version is a trunk-mounted nickel-metal hydride unit, weighing in at about 70 kg.
+The battery pack used by the hybrid version is a trunk-mounted nickel-metal hydride unit, weighing in at about 70 kg.
 Approximately 135 kg of hybrid hardware is fitted to the car in total.
 However, Toyota claims this is negated by the increased output courtesy of the electric motor that improves acceleration by an estimated 15 percent over the non-hybrid 2.4-liter, five-speed automatic variant.
 At the November 2008 LA Auto Show, Toyota unveiled a concept compressed natural gas (CNG)-powered hybrid electric version.